gradecam/nodejs-q-tools/README.md

 Extends [Q](https://github.com/kriskowal/q) with `map` and `each` methods.

 Allows execution of a particular function for every value in an array.
-If a value is a promise then defer the execution of the function until the promise has been resolved.
+If the array contains promises the supplied function will not be called until all promises have been resolved.

 ## map